ruicliu/botframework-telephony/samples/csharp_dotnetcore/02.telephony-core-ivr/README.md

 - Use [LUIS](https://www.luis.ai) to implement core AI capabilities
 - Transfer calls to other numbers
 - Accept and action on DTMF input
+- Hang up the phone call
 - Implement Multi-turn dialogs
+- Implement a full IVR flow

 ## Prerequisites